cpojer/cpojer/README.md

 Hello there!
 I’m the CEO of [Nakazawa Tech](https://nakazawa.dev) and I live in Tokyo with my wife and two daughters.
 I’m currently building [Athena Crisis](https://athenacrisis.com).

-Originally from Austria, I've been building video games and social networks since 2002.
+Originally from Austria, I've been creating video games and social networks since 2002.
 I spent the 2010s at [Facebook](https://facebook.com) in Menlo Park and London managing JavaScript Infrastructure and the React Native team.
 I built [Jest](https://jestjs.io), [Metro](https://facebook.github.io/metro/), [Yarn](https://yarnpkg.com), and [MooTools](https://mootools.net).

 I aim to build in the open and publish as much of my technology stack as possible.
 I write about Frontend Development, Engineering Management, Leadership, User Experience, and more.
 If you want to support this work, please consider a [GitHub sponsorship](https://github.com/sponsors/cpojer").